phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

+This is a private repository where I'm storing my preferred solutions to Leetcode problems.
+Most of the implementation ideas are from the top posts from the dicussion section of the problem.

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|
 | 1 | Two Sum | [C++](https://github.com/phanturne/leetcode/blob/main/Solutions/TwoSum.cpp)| Easy |